mikeyarce/telegram-woo-notifications/Readme.txt

 == Description ==

 This plugin will send WooCommerce order details to Telegram.

-For WooCommerce Orders, you can choose which categories should be in the Order that you want to send to Telegram.
-Right now, it sends a notification whenever an Order is transitioned into the "Processing" status.
+You can select which Order Statuses as well as which Categories of products you want to send to your Telegram Bot.

 == Installation ==